Appendix 2 - Ugh. Windows. #

 That said, if you have drank the koolaid, it’s actually pretty awesome.
 Visual Studio is probably the best all rounder’ IDE.
 It’s got great integrated tools, the debugger wraps into it well, it has good support for developing for in a lot of languages and for quite a few platforms (Android, Windows win32, windows apps, etc.)

-Still, in my opinion It’s corprate, sterile, and just sucks.
+Still, in my opinion It’s corporate, sterile, and just sucks.
 MSVC sucks.
 CMD sucks.
 PowerShell sucks.
 All the tools are shit, give awful error messages, and distract from getting work done.
-You’ll be in in a software with infinite drop downs, constantly-reaching-for-your-mouse hell.
+You’ll be in a software with infinite drop downs, constantly-reaching-for-your-mouse hell.
 Worse, most good development tools are Linux only, so, you’ll either be running WSL or a VM to do some things anyway.

 At the end of the day, to me, it comes down to this: If you want to make yet another generic web app with dotnet and get a code slinging job making software the world really doesn’t need, sure, Windows might be the best bet.
 If you want to actually enjoy writing code, don’t fucking use Windows

 Okay, I do have to put one more exception in here: Game development.
 While you can do Unity or Unreal dev in Linux, you’ll be shooting yourself in the foot doing so.
 That said, if you’re going for something open like Godot anyway, Linux will be fine.

 Okay, so what do you need to know?

 - Windows is NOT POSIX:

 - Being a different OS, it also has diffeernt system calls